Occupational therapy provides support to children and adults whose health prevents them from doing activities of daily living.

 An occupational therapist can identify the things you can do well and the things that you find difficult in your normal life, and see if there is another way to do them.

-- health authorities - provide OT’s in hospitals to enable them to leave hospital as independent as possible, and also in the community to provide rehabilitation to help people regain skills they have lost due to ill health
+- health authorities: OTs enable hospitals to be as independent as possible.
+They are also provided in the community to provide rehabilitation to help people regain skills they have lost due to ill health

-- local authorities – provide OT’s to support people who have a long term condition resulting in a disability
+- local authorities: OTs support people who have a long term condition resulting in a disability

 Who we can help?